Ransomware will steal your files and your money. How can you protect your computer against this threat?

 If you want something additional or more robust, we recommend Malwarebytes.

 Another important step is to disable macros in programs like Word and Excel.
-Macros can run in the background of a document or spreadsheet and download ransomware programs in the background.
+Macros can run in the background of a document or spreadsheet and download ransomware programs.

 Restrict access via permissions

 Any program that runs in the context of your user account has access to anything that you do.
 Any file you have access to, a ransomware program can find it and encrypt it.
 So make sure you limit your normal day-to-day user account to the necessary resources only.

 One simple way to do this is to remove administrator rights from your day-to-day account.
 Create another user for admin functions, like when you need to install programs or change your computer configuration, and use a limited account for your daily work.

 If you’re running a small business network, make sure that drive permissions are assigned so that only people that need certain files have access to them.